LINDA WERTHEIMER, Host:

-General MICHAEL HAYDEN (Former director, CIA): They range from something as innocuous as something called the attention grasp or the facial grasp.
+MICHAEL HAYDEN: They range from something as innocuous as something called the attention grasp or the facial grasp.
 You know, grabbing somebody by the lapels or grabbing them by the chin, to a variety of things that had to do with sleep and diet or stress positions.

-Mr. LEON PANETTA (Director, CIA): They used these enhanced-interrogation techniques against some of these detainees, but I'm also saying that, you know, the debate about whether we would've gotten the same information through other approaches, I think, is always going to be an open question.
+LEON PANETTA: They used these enhanced-interrogation techniques against some of these detainees, but I'm also saying that, you know, the debate about whether we would've gotten the same information through other approaches, I think, is always going to be an open question.